dimgold/pycon_social_networkx/README.md

 Finally we will go over code examples of practical use-cases such as visualization with ``matplotlib``, social-centrality analysis and influence maximization for information spread and social marketing.

+If you wish to cite this resource in your academic research, please use the following format:

+*Goldenberg, Dmitri.
+“Social network analysis: From graph theory to applications with python.”
+PyCon 2019 — 3rd Israeli National Python Conference, Israel, 2019. arXiv preprint arXiv:2102.10014 (2021).*

 Credits:

 - [Game of thrones dataset](https://github.com/jeffreylancaster/game-of-thrones) @jeffreylancaster